Colorado Butterfly Monitoring Network

-Colorado Butterfly Monitoring Network (CBMN) is a citizen science project led by Butterfly Pavilion that harnesses the power of volunteers to conserve Colorado butterflies.
+Colorado Butterfly Monitoring Network (CBMN) is a community science project led by Butterfly Pavilion that harnesses the power of volunteers to conserve Colorado butterflies.

 Butterflies are not only beautiful, but they also play a vital role in the ecosystem, serving as both pollinators and as food for other animals.
 Knowing which butterflies are active in our state gives us important information about the health of our local ecosystems.